Clifford Circuits can be Properly PAC Learned if and only if $\textsf{RP}=\textsf{NP}$: Special Cases with Efficient Proper Learners

-\subsection{Clifford circuits with the uniform distribution over Pauli measurements}
+\subsection{Clifford circuits with the Uniform Distribution over Pauli Measurements}

 We note that if the distribution $\mathcal{D}$ entails the measurements being uniform over the Paulis then the problem is trivially easy to properly learn with $\epsilon < \frac{1}{\text{exp}(n)}$ and $\delta=0$ by just outputting a random Clifford circuit.
 This is because the probability that a random Pauli is in a given state's stabilizer group is $\frac{2^n}{4^n}$ so we will almost always see the label $\frac{1}{2}$ regardless of the hypothesis circuit we choose.
-Thus, we will be specifically looking at the distribution-free setting where an adversary can choose arbitrary hard distributions.